tkenning/dev.na.bambora.com/source/docs/references/batch_payment/index.md

 - **Dynamic descriptor** - By default the Bambora merchant company name will show on your customer's bank statement.
 You can override this default by populating the Dynamic Descriptor field.
 - **Customer code** - The 32-character customer code located in the Payment Profile.
 Do not populate bank account fields in the file when processing against a Payment Profile.

-#### Canadian funds transfer (EFT)

-For batches of EFT transactions, the API expects the following columns:

-- **Transaction type** - The type of transaction.
-  - E - EFT
-- **Transaction type**
-  - C – Credit recipient bank accounts
-  - D – Debit an outside bank account and depositing funds into your own
-- **Financial institution number** - The 3 digit financial institution number
-- **Bank transit number** - The 5 digit bank transit number
-- **Account number** - The 5-12 digit account number
-- **Amount** - Transaction amount in pennies
-- **Reference number** - An optional reference number of up to 19 digits.
-If you don't want a reference number, enter "0" (zero).
-- **Recipient name** - Full name of the bank account holder
-- **Customer code** - The 32-character customer code located in the Payment Profile.
-Do not populate bank account fields in the file when processing against a Payment Profile.
-- **Dynamic descriptor** - By default the Bambora merchant company name will show on your customer's bank statement.
-You can override this default by populating the Dynamic Descriptor field.

-#### Canadian finds transfer (ACH)

-For batches of ACH transactions, the API expects the following columns:

-- **Transaction type** - The type of transaction.
-  - A - ACH
-- **Transaction type**
-  - C – Credit recipient bank accounts
-  - D – Debit an outside bank account and depositing funds into your own
-- **Transit Routing Number** - The 9-digit transit number
-- **Account Number** - The 5-15 digit account number
-- **Account Code** - Designates the type of bank account
-  - PC – Personal Checking
-  - PS – Personal Savings
-  - CC – Corporate Checking
-  - CS – Corporate Savings
-- **Amount** - Transaction amount in pennies
-- **Reference number** - An optional reference number of up to 19 digits.
-If you don't want a reference number, enter "0" (zero).
-- **Recipient Name** - Full name of the bank account holder
-- **Customer Code** - The 32-character customer code located in the Payment Profile.
-Do not populate bank account fields in the file when processing against a Payment Profile.
-- **Dynamic Descriptor** - By default the Bambora merchant company name will show on your customer's bank statement.
-You can override this default by populating the Dynamic Descriptor field.
-- **Standard Entry Code** - Leave black unless your account has SEC code permissions enabled.
-- **Entry Detail Addenda Record** - Leave black unless your account has SEC code permissions enabled.

 ## Response object